zunayeed/SpringBoot/SpringbootInBrief.md

 - Maven is used to manage the dependency of Java projects
 - Springboot is one of the most popular spring framework to develop micro services.

-- Group Id: package name
+# Group Id: package name
-- Artifact Id: class name
+# Artifact Id: Project name
 - SpringApplication.run launches a Springboot Application
 - `spring-boot-starter-parent` has all default configuration of all important maven dependencies
 - Spring Boot Starter Web provides: 1) all dependies to run web applications: core, mvc, validation,login